-If you're not sure whether you are free to contract a valid marriage, or whether your potential marriage would be sacramental or non-sacramental, the first place to check is, as always, with your parish priest.
+When In Doubt: If you're not sure whether you are free to contract a valid marriage, or whether your potential marriage would be sacramental or non-sacramental, the first place to check is, as always, with your parish priest.
 In fact, if your potential spouse is not Catholic, or if either of you has been married before, you should discuss your situation with your priest even before you get engaged (if possible).
 And even if both of you are Catholic and free to marry, you should make an appointment with your priest as soon as possible after your engagement.
 Any marriage that is contracted in opposition to the regulations of the Catholic Church is not only non-sacramental but invalid.

 Because of the sacramental nature of Christian marriage, and the serious nature of even non-sacramental (natural) marriage, it is not something to be entered into lightly.
-Your parish priest will help you ensure that your marriage will be valid--and, if contracted between two baptized Christians, sacramental.
+Your parish priest will help you ensure that your marriage will be valid—and, if contracted between two baptized Christians, sacramental.